zed-wong/mvg-bridge/README.md

 1. to Mixin Mainnet

-For assets other than ETH, Call the `asset` contract's `transferWithExtra` method with extra constructed by MVM's `/extra` API.
+For assets other than ETH, Call the `asset` contract's `transferWithExtra` method with extra constructed by `getExtra` in ~/helpers/registry.js .

 For ETH, Call the `bridge` contract's `release` method.

 2. to Other Network

 Used a proxy service that automatically swaps the user's withdrawal asset to the fee asset.
 And do the withdrawal process when the swap is completed.
+The code is also [open source](https://github.com/zed-wong/mvg.finance-gateway).

 ### For NFTs